Breaking Down The Final Trailer For ‘Avengers: Endgame’ – What Is New? Where Is Everyone? What’s Hidden?

 It is believed that these uniforms could be used for the earlier speculated time travel, but they may also have something to do with the Quantum Realm.
 Ant-Man knows the power of that location and Scott Lang may have captured enough of Hank’s brain power to help everyone.

-Once Thanos’ snap, he wiped out 50 percent of all living beings which has left only a small amount of heroes, and they need to work together.
+On Thanos’ snap, he wiped out 50 percent of all living beings, which has left only a small amount of heroes, and they need to work together.
 In the trailer, it is evident that they come together as a team, but they also work together as is absolutely necessary.

-At one point, there is a quick shot of Rocket hanging onto War Machine which is what he needs with the disappearance of Groot.
-The end of the trailer brings the meeting between Thor and Captain Marvel which is a team pairing that any fan would love to see and that villains should fear.
+At one point, there is a quick shot of Rocket hanging onto War Machine, which is what he needs with the disappearance of Groot.
+The end of the trailer brings the meeting between Thor and Captain Marvel, which is a team pairing that any fan would love to see and that villains should fear.

 One of the good things about Marvel is that they don’t give too much away when it comes to their trailers.
 For instance, just how much have we seen Thanos in any of the trailers for Avengers: Endgame?